JKC-Codes/eleventy-plugin-time-to-read/README.md

 ### Speed

 - Default: '1000 characters per minute'
-- Accepts: String formatted as: Number 'characters'/'words' [optional preposition] 'hour'/'minute'/'second'
+- Accepts: A String formatted as: Number characters/words [optional preposition] hour/minute/second

 The speed to calculate the time to read with.
 E.g. '250 words a minute', '5 words per second'.